-Discover A Fun, New Way To Learn How To Program ComputersHave Your First App Running In One Hour That You Fully Understand And Continue Building On Your Own Without The Stress Of A Bootcamp Costing Thousands And Jump Ahead Of 20-year-olds Who Only Know HTML
+Discover A Fun, New Way To Learn How To Program ComputersHave Your First App Running In One Hour That You Fully Understand And Continue Building On Your Own Without The Stress Of A Bootcamp Costing Thousands And Jump Ahead Of Others Who Only Know HTML

 This is NOT a bootcamp.
 Learning shouldn’t be rushed or stressful.

 Learn how to program by listening to short podcast episodes that are focused on a single topic with examples you can relate to.
 Subscribe on your iPhone or Android to always get the latest episodes.
 Then listen and learn while exercising, waiting in line, or commuting.

 Support Take Up Code And Get Extra Bonuses

 Become a patron and get bonus podcast episodes, video tutorials, and participate in real game development sessions.
 You can choose how much to contribute each month starting at just one dollar.
 Follow along and get the inside scoop.

 Ask questions and get immediate answers.
 Discuss ideas you have about how to write code and get feedback.
 Browse and register for the exact topic you need help with.
 Or follow the guided list of classes.

 Most bootcamps promise to help you become a “full stack” developer.
 This means you know how to build a web application that customers use through their internet browser.
 The application will have a front-end which the customers see and interact with, a back-end which is where a lot of the real coding is done, and a database to hold all the information that gets displayed to the customer.
 Learning how to design and build all these pieces that are stacked on top of each other is what makes you a full stack developer.